genericgiraffe7-dev/simple-censor/README.md

 ## Technical Requirements

 * **Operating System**: Windows 10 or 11.
-* **Hardware**: An NVIDIA GPU (RTX 30-series or 40-series recommended) is required for the real-time overlay to function smoothly.
+* **Hardware**: An NVIDIA GPU is required for the real-time overlay to function smoothly.
 * **Drivers**: Ensure you have up-to-date NVIDIA drivers installed to support CUDA and ONNX GPU acceleration.